You can make Thai curry at the fraction of what you think it would costJump to Recipe

 - Add the curry paste and let cook for another 3 minutes, allowing for the flavors to release and for the veggies to incorporate the curry.

-- Add in coconut milk and bring to a boil boil for 5 minutes.
-Add water and bring to a boil for another 5 mins.
+- Add in coconut milk and bring to a boil.
+Boil for 5 minutes.
+Add water (add more for your desired consistency, I like mine watery) and bring it to a boil for another 5 mins.
 Reduce the heat and add salt to taste.

 - Let sit and thicken; serve with rice